aliyun/terraform-provider-alicloud/website/docs/r/mongodb_instance.html.markdown

 * `security_ip_list` - (Optional) List of IP addresses allowed to access all databases of an instance.
 The list contains up to 1,000 IP addresses, separated by commas.
 Supported formats include 0.0.0.0/0, 10.23.12.24 (IP), and 10.23.12.24/24 (Classless Inter-Domain Routing (CIDR) mode. /24 represents the length of the prefix in an IP address.
 The range of the prefix length is [1,32]).
 * `backup_period` - (Optional, Available in 1.42.0+) MongoDB Instance backup period.
 It is required when `backup_time` was existed.
 Valid values: [Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday].
 Default to [Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday]
 * `backup_time` - (Optional, Available in 1.42.0+) MongoDB instance backup time.
 It is required when `backup_period` was existed.
 In the format of HH:mmZ- HH:mmZ.
 Time setting interval is one hour.
 Default to a random time, like "23:00Z-24:00Z".
+* `maintain_start_time` - (Optional, Available in v1.56.0+) The start time of the operation and maintenance time period of the instance, in the format of HH:mmZ (UTC time).
+* `maintain_end_time` - (Optional, Available in v1.56.0+) The end time of the operation and maintenance time period of the instance, in the format of HH:mmZ (UTC time).

+-> **NOTE:** The start time to the end time must be 1 hour.
+For example, the MaintainStartTime is 01:00Z, then the MaintainEndTime must be 02:00Z.

 ## Attributes Reference